hyperads/ios-sdk/docs/_admob.md

 Specify the following values for the fields:

-* `Class Name`:  ``HADCustomEventInterstitialr`.
+* Class Name:  ``HADCustomEventInterstitialr.
-* 'Label': Specify a name for yout custom event that will be used in reporting
+* Label: Specify a name for yout custom event that will be used in reporting.
-* `Parameter`:  specify your HyperADX statement string.
-You can use the test placement `5b3QbMRQ`
+* Parameter:  specify your HyperADX statement string.
+You can use the test placement '5b3QbMRQ'.

 * Setup eCPM for new network